mccurdyc/www/content/books/zen-and-the-art-of-motorcycle-maintenance.md

 > The test of the machine is the satisfaction it gives you [...].
 If the machine produces tranquility it's right.
-If it disturbs you it is wrong until either the machine or you mind [(i.e., your mental model)] is changed.
+If it disturbs you it is wrong until either the machine or your mind [i.e., your mental model] is changed.

 The above quote reminds me of a book called [The Design of Everyday Things by  Donald A. Norman](https://www.thriftbooks.com/w/the-design-of-everyday-things_donald-a-norman/246934/?mkwid=2tFK5nbD|dc&pcrid=77584311782996&pkw=the%20design%20of%20everyday%20things&pmt=be&slid=&product=&plc=&pgrid=3093486911&ptaid=kwd-23347852414:loc-190&utm_source=bing&utm_medium=cpc&utm_campaign=Search%20%7C%20Titles%20%7C%20D&utm_term=the%20design%20of%20everyday%20things&utm_content=2tFK5nbD|dc|pcrid|77584311782996|pkw|the%20design%20of%20everyday%20things|pmt|be|product||slid||pgrid|3093486911|ptaid|kwd-23347852414:loc-190|&msclkid=ef9c96096b7619e64228c8b827bd4408#isbn=0385267746&idiq=1852536).
-I haven't read the book in it's entirety, but I remember it talking about things that cause blips in our minds, such as a door handle that looks like it should be pushed, but the door operates by pulls.
+I haven't read the book in it's entirety, but I remember it talking about objects that force us to be conscious, when otherwise, we would be unconscious, such as a door handle that looks like it should be pushed, but the door actually operates by pulling.

-I know my wife and sister would laugh if they read this because when I'm struggling with something because it doesn't operate as I unconsciously think it should, I call it a "piece of junk".
+I know my wife and sister would laugh if they read this because when I'm struggling with something because it doesn't operate as I unconsciously think it should, I call it a "piece of junk" i.e., it is of low Quality.

 > Quality is not the _result_ of the collision between subject and object, it is the _cause_ of the subject and object.

-I interpret this as we only truly notice the Quality of an object when either the object does its job extremely well or poorly compared to previous experiences with related objects.
-Otherwise, we do not become consciously aware of the Quality of and object.
-Quality is the unifying force between subject and object.
+I interpret this as we only truly notice the Quality of an object when either the object does its job extremely well, or poorly, compared to previous experiences with related objects.
+Otherwise, we do not become consciously aware of Quality.

-> People differ about Quality, not because Quality is different, but because people are different in terms of experience.
+Therefore, Quality is precisely the unifying force between subject and object.

 > Such personal transcendence of conflicts with technology doesn't have to involve motorcycles, of course.
 It can be at a level as simple as sharpening a kitchen knife